avaneev/biteopt/README.md

 ## Examples ##

-Use the example.cpp program to see the basic usage example.
+Use the example.cpp program to see the basic usage example of C++ interface.

+example2.cpp program is an example of a simple C-like function biteopt_minimize().
+This is a minimization test for Hougen-Watson model for reaction kinetics.
+Non-linear least squares problem.

 test2.cpp is a convergence test for all available functions.
 Performs many optimization attempts on all functions.
 Prints various performance